-This will have a wider appeal while being SEO-friendly.
+This will have a broader appeal while being SEO-friendly.
 Google will show your Pinterest boards and pins if those keywords are searched.

 3. Create Boards Related to your Niche

 Third, create boards related to your niche.
 For example, create a “best of” board for your content.
-And then at least 10 other boards for repinning content.
+And then at least 10 other boards for repining content.

 Each board should be named according to the topics you aim to cover.